sstone72389/game-of-gits-1/sad-tale.md

 Regent.
 He is surely honorable and will lead a long and prosperous life.
 This is the end for the Starks.
-New stuff since we connected to new repository on github.com
+New stuff since we connected to new repository on github.com I would really like a hamburger right now.